My Stereo System

 ![]() |

 Stevie Wonder, Original Musiquarium 1 (Motown Records, South Africa, 2LP).
 Easily the best first 20 minutes of funk/soul ever.
 Side 1 is a treat, explaining life as a black man in the USA, and serving in Vietnam.
 Thought provoking – "Now I'm standing at the back of the line when it comes to getting ahead."
-America never learnt anything from Vietnam.
+America never learnt anything from Korea or Vietnam.
 Even today, those who went to the Gulf Wars have all been but forgotten.
 I love all four sides of this incredible album.
 I definitely want to purchase a better pressing.
 However, on closer inspection, the following appears in the deadwax: TMD-11708 D PRECISION LAQUER D.L.
 STEVIE WONDER D-1.
 Now this is unusual for a South African pressing.
 An online search came up with the following: Precision Lacquer D.L. in the runout (deadwax) of an "Original Musiquarium I" record indicates it was likely cut by mastering engineer Darrell Johnson at the Los Angeles studio Precision Lacquer.
-This specific deadwax inscription is commonly found on early US pressings or international pressings that utilized lacquers prepared by this studio, including some variations linked to a Japanese pressing.
+This specific deadwax inscription is commonly found on early US pressings or international pressings that utilised lacquers prepared by this studio, including some variations linked to a Japanese pressing.
 I need to investigate this in more detail. |

 ![]() |

-Stravinsky, Igor, The Firebird (CBS Mastersound, USA).
+Igor Stravinsky, The Firebird (CBS Mastersound, USA).
 A great recording of this classic piece.
 Years ago I used to own many titles in the Columbia/CBS/Epic Mastersound series.
 Back in the day they were simply miles better than the standard pressings.
 Today many, rather snobbish, "audiophiles" will scream that the recordings were heavily EQed and sounded terrible.
 True, but not everyone can afford the latest and greatest 45 rpm pressings (which I loathe, not for sound quality but for the inconvenience of having to get up every five minutes) that are available lately.
 These old CBS pressings are collectors items and many still sound surprisingly good.
 Take Pink Floyd's Wish You Were Here as an example.
 The second version of the Mastersound pressing is said to be the best version available, despite many later releases and commands a massive price tag, if you can find it.
 Kudos for CBS for trying to compete with MFSL in the early eighties.
 Maybe the did not quite achieve MFSL's standards, but what they had was way less expensive than the MFSL titles.
 My copy of The Firebird has a pressing flaw on Side 1 at the start, for about two minutes.
 Thereafter it is fine and I can live with it.
-Stavinsky's work is majestic and you may even recognise part of it, even if you have never listened to the entire piece. |
+Stravinsky's work is majestic and you may even recognise part of it, even if you have never listened to the entire piece. |

 ![]() |